Pfizer's Hospira deal bets on price spike for specialty generics

-NEW YORK Pfizer Inc's $15 billion (10 billion pounds) deal to buy Hospira Inc will allow the largest U.S. drugmaker to benefit from specialty generic medicines that are commanding far higher prices than traditional off-patent pills, industry investors and analysts said.
+NEW YORK Pfizer Inc's $15 billion deal to buy Hospira Inc will allow the largest U.S. drugmaker to benefit from specialty generic medicines that are commanding far higher prices than traditional off-patent pills, industry investors and analysts said.

 High demand for many of its injectable sterile drugs, including outright shortages in some cases, has allowed Hospira HSP.N to increase prices in recent years.